kckincaid/TeensyGPIO/README.md

 # TeensyGPIO

 This code is for use with a Teensy 4.1 or compatible board.
 It has been designed as a general purpose input/output board for automotive purposes, allowing additional sensors and outputs on top of existing ECU capabilities.
-CAN BUS communication with Megasquirt ECUs is the first priority, allowing for both the Megasquirt to recieve additional inputs, and the Teensy to recieve real-time data from sensors interfacing with the Megasquirt.
+CAN BUS communication with Megasquirt ECUs is the first priority, allowing for the Megasquirt to recieve additional inputs, and the Teensy to recieve real-time data from sensors interfacing with the Megasquirt.

 A number of general purpose analog inputs are used; in this case, oil temperature and pressure are both read in from external sensors.
 Additional inputs are configurable by the user.